-Patient Name: Date: (Not a permanent part of the medical record) a when determining the palliative care • SIC CONDITION Late stage dementia (decreased CORING r (Metastatic/Recurrent) verbalization/ambulation) Score .
-2 Points Each ced COPD (SOB in Advanced cardiac disease - i.e. rsation or at CHF severe CED, CM (LVEF < 25%) • ontinuous O 2) Other life-limiting condition (with decreased function • east 50% age renal disease (Stage 4) nationt does not meet the basic definition of s oriouchy ill ii the score ioi • CORE IS 0 FOR SECTION ONE eriousiy iii • SECTION 2-CO MORBIDTY CONDITIONS Moderate congestive heart failure Score 1 Point Overall l 30016 1 .
-Politi Overali Other condition complicating cure - rate renal disease rate COPD Early to mid-stage dementia NCTIONAL STATUS OF PATI ENIT Score as specified helesy erformance Stratus (Eastern ative Oncology Group) Score as specified below ECOG Grades pre-disease activities without Score 0 ECOG score 0 restriction. iy Oil aii pre-disease activities without 30016 0 LCOG SCOTE 1 strenuous activity but ambulatory and able Score 1 1 ight or sedentary nature, e.g., light Score 1 housework, office work euchtary hature, e.g., light 2 elf-care but unable to carry out any Score 2 2 nore than 50% of waking hours.
-30010 2 3 e; confined to bed or chair more than Score 3 9 50% of waking hours 4 nnot ca erry on any self-care.
+Patient Name: Date: (Not a permanent part of the medical record) Criteria - Please consider the following criteria when determining the palliative care score of this patient SECTION 1-BASIC CONDITION Late stage dementia (decreased SCORING Cancer (Metastatic/Recurrent) verbalization/ambulation) Score 2 Points Each nced COPD (SOB in Advanced cardiac disease - i.e. ersation or at CHF severe CED, CM (LVEF < 25%) rest/o continuous O2) Other life-limiting condition Stroke (with decreased function by at least 50% tage renal disease (Stage 4) If the score for Section 1 above is zero the patient does not meet the basic definition of seriously ill.
+STOP HERE IF SCORE IS 0 FOR SECTION ONE SECTION 2-COMORBIDITY CONDITIONS Moderate congestive heart failure Score 1 Point Overall □ Liver Liver disease Other condition complicating cure Moderate renal disease Early to mid-stage dementia Moderate COPD SECTION 3 FUNCTIONAL STATUS OF PATIENT Score as specified below Using ECOG Performance Stratus (Eastern Cooperative Oncology Group) ECOG Grades Fully Active, able to carr y on all pre-disease activities without Score 0 ECOG score 0 restriction.
+1 Restricted in physically st strenuo ous activity but ambulatory and able Score 1 to carry out work of a light or sedentary nature, e.g., light housework, office work.
+2 2 Ambulatory and capable of all self-care but unable t self-care but unable to carry out any Score 2 work activities.
+Up and about n nore than 50% of waking hours.
+3 Capable of only limited self-car e; confined to bed or chair more than Score 3 50% of waking hours 4 Completely disabled.
+Ca nnot ca arry on any self-care.
 Totally confined Score 4 to bed or chair.
-SECTION 4 OTHER CRITERIA TO INCLUDE IN SCREENING Score 1 point EACH Unacceptable level of pain or other uncon trolled s ymptoms Unresolved psychosocial or spiritual issues Frequent visits to the Emergency Department and or hospital admissions Prolonged hos pital stays Family/caregiver limitations or lack of consensus related to planning or prognosis Lacks advance d directive and or identified healthc are agent Other complex situations or significant limitations TOTAL SCORE SCORING GUIDELINES Scorin g schema inserted by organization
+SECTION 4 OTHER CRITERIA TO INCLUDE IN SCREENING Score 1 point EACH Unacceptable level of pain or other uncontrolled symptoms Unresolved psychosocial or spiritual issues Frequent visits to the Emergency Department and or hospital admissions Prolonged hospital stays Family/caregiver limitations or lack of consensus related to planning or prognosis Lacks advanced directive and or identified healthcare agent Other complex situations or significant limitations TOTAL SCORE SCORING GUIDELINES Scoring schema inserted by organization